Kentucky Revised Statutes

-Kentucky Revised Statutes §61.870 through §61.884 discuss the procedures for filing and handling an Open Records Request, which records are open for inspection, and which records are exempt from inspection.
-Department of Revenue records which are exempt from release to the general public for inspection under the Kentucky Open Records Act include, but are not limited to, all tax records deemed confidential under KRS §131.190.
-For example, individual and corporate income tax records are included in this exemption.
+§61.870 through §61.884 discuss the procedures for filing and handling an Open Records Request, which records are open for inspection, and which records are exempt from inspection.
+Department of Revenue records which are exempt from release to the general public for inspection under the Kentucky Open Records Act include, but are not limited to, all tax records deemed confidential under

 All Open Records Requests must be submitted in writing.
 You may use the DOR Open Records Request Form found on this web page or you may submit a letter identifying the records sought and your preferred method of receiving those records (i.e., email, postal mail, or pick up in person from the Department of Revenue in Frankfort, KY).
 Please provide your name, address, and daytime telephone number in the event we need to contact you.
 If you have an email address at which you would like to be contacted, please include that email address along with your other contact information.
-Click here to access the Open Records Request Form.pdf.
+Click here to access the DOR Open Records Request Form (Jan 2020) or the OAG Standardized Open Records Request Form (June 2021).
+You may use either form for your request.

-You may submit your request for Department of Revenue records in the following ways:
+You may submit your Open Records Request to the Department of Revenue in the following ways:

 Fax: (844) 226-0329